Bruce Campbell is a star of stage and screen and has also worked behind the as a writer and director, as well as working on the audio of Darkman

-Bruce has also written the comic book adaptation of his movie Man With The Screaming Brain, and has had his iconic character Ash Williams adapted into dozens of comic book issues.
-Bruce recently played himself in a parody of his life called my name is Bruce, a Dark Horse Comics Production, and has appeared in every Spider-Man film thus far in bit parts.
-Though Bruce Campbell is considered by many to be a B-Movie actor, he is one of the hardest working actors in show business, even writing two best selling novels, and working on a third book presently.
+Bruce also wrote the comic book adaptation of his movie The Man With The Screaming Brain and has had his iconic character Ash Williams adapted into dozens of comic book issues.
+Bruce recently played himself in a parody of his life called My Name is Bruce, a Dark Horse Comics Production, and has appeared in every Spider-Man film thus far in cameo roles.
+Though Bruce Campbell is considered by many to be a b-movie actor, he is one of the hardest working actors in show business, even writing two best-selling novels, as well as working on a third book.

 Where it all began the Legendary Pairing...
 Sam and Bruce

-We first saw Bruce star as the epic cult character r Ashley J "Ash" Williams in The Evil Dead, Sam Raimi's earliest film.
-A low budget horror flick that became one of the biggest cult movie of our time.
+We first saw Bruce star as the epic cult character Ashley J "Ash" Williams in The Evil Dead, Sam Raimi's earliest film.
+A low budget horror flick that became one of the biggest cult movies of our time.
 He supported his friend Sam by not only starring in the film but also working on the camera.
 The Evil Dead series continued to prosper as the cult following grew behind the epic Horror film.
 Sam would be Bruce's Golden Fleece as film after film grew his popularity; the pairing would be as epic as George Lucas and Stephen Spielberg.
 Following on from Evil Dead Bruce would star in the sequels to follow Evil Dead 2 and Army of Darkness.
-The pair would go on to work on the legendary series Xena Warrior Princess and Hercules as well as short but hilarious appearances for Bruce in the Spiderman series.
-It is often said you can not throw a rock in a Sam Raimi movie without hitting Bruce or Sam's brother Ted.
+The pair would go on to work on the legendary series Xena, Warrior Princess and Hercules as well as short but hilarious appearances for Bruce in the Spider-Man series.
+It is often said you cannot throw a rock in a Sam Raimi movie without hitting Bruce or Sam's brother, Ted.